cybermaxs/typescript-workshop/Labs/B - Language Features/README.md

 - always check typescript compiler errors/warning : you should not have errors in your tests.
 - do not hesitate to browse online resources : the best way to learn
 - NEVER change assertions/expectations : you job is to fix tests, not to write new ones.
+- you can skip test (not recommanded).
+Just replace it('...) by it.skip('...) : this test will be marked as pending

 Useful resources
 ----